abdrahmansoltan/Learning-Notes/Frontend/DEV/Modules & Bundlers.md

 ##### CommonJS

+> Node.js pioneered a practical module system where each JavaScript file is treated as an independent module with its own private namespace.
+In Node, any constants, variables, functions, or classes you define in a file are completely private to that file unless you explicitly export them.

 - With the creation of `Node.js`, we needed a way to run Javascript outside of the browser, this is where `commonJS` was born

   ```js